Man Utd vs Liverpool: Why are Ole Gunnar Solskjaer's side struggling?

 We can measure the quality of chances created by United using Opta's xG model.

-That data implies Solskjaer's side scored far more than expected when he was first appointed, with his side, through a combination of good fortune, opposition errors and clinical finishing, scoring far more than expected.
+That data implies Solskjaer's side scored far more than expected when he was first appointed, through a combination of good fortune, opposition errors and clinical finishing.

 But United have consistently scored fewer than expected since April, a trend which began after the sensational Champions League win over Paris Saint-Germain in March.